jonathan-s/django-sockpuppet/docs/events.md

 We can use the [Stimulus Global Events](https://stimulusjs.org/reference/actions#global-events) syntax to map window scroll events to the `scroll` function on a Stimulus controller named `event`.
 When the controller is attached to the `div` at page load, `connect` is fired, StimulusReflex is instantiated and we use the Lodash `debounce` [function](https://lodash.com/docs/4.17.15#debounce) to return a new event handler that will execute when the page is scrolled _but then stops scrolling for at least a second_.
 We could set a `maxWait` option if we were worried about users who just won't stop scrolling, but that's as weird as it sounds and qualifies as premature optimisation.

 When the handler is executed, we call `stimulate` and pass the current scroll offset of the browser window to the server as an integer argument.
-The server reflex writes the scroll offset to `STDOUT` or your Rails log file.
+The server reflex executes the scroll method and it can do whatever you would like it to do.

 We will look at more examples below, but for now just remember that `throttle` with default parameters has the example same form and syntax as `debounce`.